-- The Grammar of Middle English and the Rise of a Written Standard.
+- The Grammar of Middle English, the Rise of a Written Standard.

-- The Sounds and Inflections of Early Modern English.
+- Eighteenth-Century Prescriptivism. and the Sounds and Morphosyntax of Early Modern English.

 Student has achieved the minimum acceptable standard of understanding and/or knowledge in all the learning outcomes.
 Student can demonstrate a minimum level of understanding of the basic concepts and be able to apply them to data with some degree of accuracy.